SorokinVitaly/CardGame/README.md

 Note:
 - Chips in the game are not associated with real money.
 This game is not gambling; it is for entertainment only.
-- Closing the app during a game resets your previous progress.
-Chip balances are saved when the player sees the "DIAL NEXT" button.

-Android card game built with Kotlin and Jetpack Compose.
+Five-Card Draw Poker built with Kotlin and Jetpack Compose.

 ## Screenshots